 Cllr John Blundell:

 John Blundell is a graduate of economics at the University of Manchester and was elected to Rochdale Borough Council at the age of 20.
-He has worked as a transport and development economist both for a niche firm London and a large practice in Manchester.
+He has worked as a transport and development economist both in London and Manchester.

-He campaigns on trying to change the life chances of young people both through literacy and art but is now using his professional skills to better inform the debate on city economics in Greater Manchester.
+John campaigns on trying to change the life chances of young people through literacy and art.